Start a Project

 1. Journaling Your Thoughts

 Begin by putting your thoughts onto paper or your preferred digital platform.
-We love GoodNotes and offer a digital planner made for use with GoodNotes called The Creator's Guidebook to Online Publishing (or the "The Creator's Guide" for short.)
-It's an undated monthly planner that walks overstimulated and overwhelmed writers towards publishing their work-in-progress via guides, logs, and templates that you can mark up by writing, typing, or highlighting to capture ideas.
+We love GoodNotes and offer a digital planner made for use with GoodNotes called The Creator's Guidebook to Online Publishing (or "The Creator's Guide" for short.)
+It's an undated monthly planner that walks overstimulated and overwhelmed writers toward publishing their work-in-progress via guides, logs, and templates that you can mark up by writing, typing, or highlighting to capture ideas.

 Journaling isn't just therapeutic; it's an essential practice to capture ideas, reviews, and insights that can inspire your future projects.
 These could be business ideas, personal growth plans, or creative inspirations.
 In any case, document your raw thoughts and feelings in a medium that fits the idea.